 - Zest a lemon over the finished dinner.
 This levels up the flavor quite a bit.

 - Cheese lovers will enjoy crumbled feta or grated parmesan.
 You can sprinkle it over the whole skillet dinner or offer bowls of cheese at the table.

 Benefits of Pork

 Pork is good for you in so many ways.
-First of all, it’s high in protein that we all need to make and repair the cells in our body.
+According to the NIH, it’s high in protein that we all need to make and repair the cells in our body.

 Today’s pork is leaner and lower in saturated fat than it was decades ago.
 You’ll also be happy to know that pork is an excellent source of potassium that helps regulate your blood pressure, making it a heart-healthy food.

 Pork doesn’t have any carbohydrates, so it’s perfect for low-carb diets.
 It’s also rich in many of the B vitamins and zinc.

 You can learn more nutrition facts here at Pork.org.

 About Today’s Pork Farming

 Pork farmers are committed and care deeply about the health of the pigs, productions, feeding methods, and so much more.
 Learn more about pork farming, practices, principles, and industry standards by going to PorkCares.org.